ADHD or immaturity? What the research really means for parents

 That doesn’t mean it’s a good idea to hold kids back, however, or delay getting a diagnosis in the hope that they will mature fast enough to catch up.

 The rate at which brain infrastructure matures can vary greatly, even within the same age group.
 There’s no guarantee that the necessary changes will happen in a year.
 And just holding a child back without treating ADHD can create additional problems.
-A one-year delay can hurt him both socially and academically.
+A one-year delay can hurt them both socially and academically.

 The research cited in the article didn’t really focus on those factors.
 That’s why I would tell parents not to view this study as a reason to take a wait-and-see approach.
 It occasionally makes sense to delay kindergarten or to repeat a grade.
 But usually the costs outweigh the benefits.